Vegan Butter Cookies

 Decorating the cookies

 Step 8 – Once the cookies are cooled, melt 1 cup of vegan chocolate chips with 1 tablespoon of vegan butter.
-Melt the chocolate by putting it in the microwave for 1 1/2 minutes stirring well and microwaving it again in 30-second increments until it’s completely melted.
+Melt the chocolate by microwaving it for 1 1/2 minutes, stirring well, then microwaving in 30-second increments until completely melted.
 You can also melt the chocolate in a double boiler.

 Pro Tips

-- If your cookie dough is too soft and your cookies flatten when cooked, add 1 tablespoon more flour to the dough.
+- If your cookie dough is too soft and your cookies flatten when baked, add 1 more tablespoon of flour to the dough.

-- If your dough is too firm to press through your piping bag, you will need to add an additional tablespoon or two of vegan butter to the dough.
+- If your dough is too firm to press through your piping bag, add an additional tablespoon or two of vegan butter.

-- Be sure to spoon-measure the flour so that you have the proper flour-to-butter ratio.
+- Be sure to spoon-measure the flour to ensure the proper flour-to-butter ratio.

 Choosing a butter for vegan cookies

-- Vegan butter cookies can be a little tricky since there is a big variation in the quality of vegan butter.
+- Vegan butter cookies can be a little tricky, since there is a wide range in the quality of vegan butter.
 Depending on the type of butter you use, the cookies will come out a little differently.
-I highly recommend a stick version like Country Crock Plant Butter, Mikayo Vegan Butter, or Earth Balance sticks.
+I highly recommend a stick version, such as Country Crock Plant Butter, Mikayo Vegan Butter, or Earth Balance sticks.
 Tub butter has a higher water content and can make the dough too soft to hold its shape.

-- Since the butter can change the dough a lot, I recommend piping 2-3 cookies and baking them to test and make sure that they hold their shape before piping out a whole batch.
+- Since butter can change the dough a lot, I recommend piping 2-3 cookies and baking them to test and make sure they hold their shape before piping the whole batch.

 Decorating the cookies

-I like to dip a corner of these vegan butter cookies into some melted chocolate and decorate the chocolate with sprinkles.
+I like to dip a corner of these vegan butter cookies into melted chocolate and decorate it with sprinkles.

 How to store vegan butter cookies